quantcast/ios-measurement/README.md

 	[[QuantcastMeasurement sharedInstance] resumeSessionWithLabels:nil];
 	```

+### Optional Code Integrations ###

+#### User Opt-Out ####
-6. Quantcast requires that you provide your users a means by which they can access the Quantcast Measurement Opt-Out dialog.
-This should be a button or a table view cell (if your options is based on a grouped table view) in your app's options view with the title "Opt Out".
+You may offer your app users the ability to opt-out of Quantcast Measurement.
+This is done by providing your users a means to access the Quantcast Measurement Opt-Out dialog.
+This should be a button or a table view cell (if your options is based on a grouped table view) in your app's options view with the title "Measurement Options" or "Privacy".
 When the user taps the button you provide, you should call the Quantcast's Measurement SDK's opt-out dialog with the following method:

 	```objective-c
 	[[QuantcastMeasurement sharedInstance] displayUserPrivacyDialogOver:currentViewController withDelegate:nil];
 	```

 Where `currentViewController` is exactly that, the current view controller.
 The SDK needs to know this due to how the iOS SDK present model dialogs (see Apple's docs for `presentModalViewController:animated:`).
 The delegate is an optional parameter and is explained in the `QuantcastOptOutDelegate` protocol header.

 Note that when a user opts-out of Quantcast Measurement, it causes the SDK to immediately stop transmitting information to or from the user's device and it deletes any cached information that the SDK may have retained.
 Furthermore, when a user opts-out of a single app on a device, it affects all apps on the device that are using Quantcast Measurement.

-### Optional Code Integrations ###

 #### Tracking App Events ####
 You may use Quantcast App Measurement to measure the audiences that engage in certain activities within your app.
 In order to log the occurrence of an app event or activity, simply call the following method: